Kotlin/kotlin-eclipse/README.md

 #### Build from source

-To build from source run command: `mvn clean && mvn validate -Dwith-gradle && mvn package`
+To build from source run command: `mvn clean && mvn clean validate -Pwith-gradle -pl kotlin-bundled-compiler && mvn package`

 After build was successfully finished update-site will be located in directory `kotlin-eclipse-p2updatesite/target/repository`